 Read any article about the continuing drug addiction and overdose public health crisis, and you may see a term that you’re not familiar with – “harm reduction”.
 And if substance abuse has touched your life or the life of someone you care about, you will want to become familiar with this controversial concept.

 If you are a football fan, you are probably somewhat familiar with the story of NFL Hall of Famer Brett Favre and how he battled an addiction to Vicodin in 1996.
-Today, it is the stuff of sports legend—how he overcame his issues, won both the Most Valuable Player award and the Super Bowl,
+Today, it is the stuff of sports legend—how he overcame his issues, won both the Most Valuable Player award and The Game of

 Opioid Addiction Has Taken America By Storm And The Individual Addict Still Suffers By now, most Americans know that opioid addiction is ravaging the country.
 Millions of Americans are addicted to opiates like heroin, Morphine, and Codeine, and synthetic opioids like Oxycodone, Hydrocodone, and Fentanyl.
 The problem is so devastating, President Donald Trump recently